lewagon/dotfiles/01-Ruby/01-Programming-basics/03-Age-in-days/README.md

 The following questions may seem obvious to most of you, **but make 100% sure you can answer precisely all of them**.
 Because variables and methods are the cornerstones of programming, and you should have an in-depth understanding of these concepts.

 ### On variables
 - What is a variable?
-What are the different variables in the "age_in_days.rb" and "interface.rb" files?
+What are the different variables in your program?
-- Why do we use variables?
-- Suppose we have a very long program that uses 10000 times the value `1985` for the year of birth...
-Now suppose we made a mistake and that this year should be `1986`.
-What's the interest of defining and using a variable `year = 1985` instead of the raw value `1985`?
 - What does "defining a variable" mean?
 What's the syntax to define a variable?
 - Can we use a variable that has not been defined?
 - Can we assign a new value to a variable already defined?
 How?